Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 GameFabric's product offering is centered around two core solutions: Multiplayer Servers (orchestration) and SteelShield™ (DDoS protection).

 SteelShield™ (DDoS Protection) - sold separately.
 GameFabric's patented UDP and TCP DDoS protection system is positioned as game-specific.
 However, SteelShield is not included with the Multiplayer Servers product.
 GameFabric's own FAQ explicitly states: "SteelShield is an additional product and must be purchased separately."
 Unlike Edgegap, which includes automated DDoS attack protection at no additional cost.
+Of note, GameFabric's Hathora migration page states that "every server includes enterprise-grade DDoS protection" as a baseline, with SteelShield as a premium tier on top.
+The distinction between basic included protection and the separately sold SteelShield product is not clearly documented on GameFabric's main marketing or documentation pages.

 Monitoring.
 GameFabric provides monitoring through the Grafana stack.